-Last month, I made the 8 hour journey from Gatwick to Toronto Pearson International in search of snowboarding, sights and snacks!
+When I made the 8 hour journey from Gatwick to Toronto Pearson International in search of snowboarding, sights and snacks, I didn’t anticipate how great it would be!
 I had 9 days in Toronto, Canada to do and see it all, and the trip certainly didn’t disappoint!
-Although Toronto is predominately a city, the beauty of the surrounding areas make up for the potholed, concrete jungle that it is.
-So if you’re heading there or ever wondered what there is to do in the area, below is my guide to what to do in Toronto if you want a nice mix of activities.
+Although Toronto is predominately a city, the beauty of the surrounding areas makes up for the potholed, concrete jungle that it is.
+So if you’re planning a post-pandemic visit or ever wondered what there is to do in the area, below is my guide to what to do in Toronto if you want a nice mix of activities.

 What to do in Toronto

 Great for: Snowboarding and Skiing

 Just 2 hours from the city centre, you’ll find the impressive Blue Mountain Resort, a haven for Skiers and Snowboarders alike.
 With 43 runs, ice skating, snowshoe tours, hiking and tubing and sleigh rides available, everyone from complete beginners through to the black-run pros will have something to keep them entertained!
 Never been on a slope before?
 No problem!
 Book into their snow school to learn the ropes, there were plenty of people learning.
 It might be an expensive pass time, but it was such fun!!